suxuekun/libpyiotcloud/README.md

 These IoT platforms are good (in fact, I have tested it with FT900 - refer to [ft90x_iot_aws_gcp_azure](https://github.com/richmondu/FT900/tree/master/IoT/ft90x_iot_aws_gcp_azure).
 But these IoT platforms are limited in that they are focused on sensor data dashboarding.
 This requires device to frequently send sensor data in order to generate graphs.
-It lacks support for providing features to remotely access and control memory-constrained microcontrollers.
+It lacks support for the use-case of remote access and control memory-constrained microcontrollers.

 ### Architecture